How to Set KPIs

 Have you noticed that most KPI conversation start with someone asking a question like this: “So, what could we measure?”
 Wrong question.
 It leads us down a rabbit-hole as we rush to quick-fix KPIs.
 We end up creating the wrong KPIs for the goals we have.
 Or we end up with very trivial measures that don’t help us make better decisions.

-Good measures start with measurable goals.
+Meaningful performance measures start with measurable goals.
 This means that your goal needs to be worded clearly enough and specifically enough that you can imagine how you’ll recognise when it becomes real.
 So you might first want to check if your current goals are measurable, and also use this recipe to write measurable goals.

 Step 4: Don’t use brainstorming to set KPIs!
 Use this deliberate technique instead…